MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Introduction-of-Zigbee-Basic.md

 ![zigbee](files/ZB-Zigbee-Introduction-of-Zigbee-Basic/IoT-Wireless-Technologies.png)

-As we know, in IoT inducstry, we have two typical networks.
+As we know, in IoT industry, we have two typical networks.
 One is WAN (Wide Area Network), the other is PAN(Personal Area Network).

 - For the wireless technologies like LoRa, NB-IoT, 2G/3G/4G, etc, normally the transmit distance more than 1 km, so they are mainly used in wide area network (WAN).
 - For the wireless technologies like WiFi, Bluetooth, BLE, Zigbee and Zwave, normally the transmit distance is less than 1 km, so they are mainly used in personal area network (PAN).

 Zigbee is one of the most popular wireless technologies used in IoT networks, especially in home automation industry.
 Its characteristics includes:
-- Short range. – Normally the radio can conver from 10 to 100 meters.
+- Short range – Normally the radio can conver from 10 to 100 meters.
 - Low data rate – the maximum data rate is 250 Kbps.
 - Low Power – a sleepy end device can use less than 5uA at sleep mode;
 - It’s a mesh technology – the network can be easily extended to very large.
 Theoretically maximum nodes number is 65535.